7 Things to Consider When Adding an Elevator to Your Home

 Residential home elevators have been around since the late 1800s, but until recently, they have been a privilege of the rich and famous.
 Innovations in electric motors and hydraulic lifts brought home elevators into the range of many homeowners in the late 20th century, though it’s still commonly believed that they are too expensive or an unnecessary addition to ordinary people’s homes.

 This is wrong for several reasons.
-Not only are home elevators more affordable now than they have ever been, they can even pay for themselves by raising a home’s resale value.
+Not only are home elevators more affordable now than they have ever been, but they can also even pay for themselves by raising a home’s resale value.
 Elevators in the home can also make it dramatically easier for seniors and people with limited mobility to age in place and avoid costly stays in nursing homes or assisted living communities.
 Even simple home elevators can lift significant weight with a limited footprint, and enough of the old prestige still clings to them to make home elevators one of the most cost-effective improvements you can make before selling your home.

 The Practicality of Home Elevators